hustcc/echarts-for-react/README.md

  - **`onEvents`** (optional, array(string=>function) )

-binding the echarts event, will callback with the `echarts event object`, and `the echart object` as it's paramters. e.g:
+binding the echarts event, will callback with the `echarts event object`, and `the echart object` as it's parameters. e.g:

 ```ts
 const onEvents = {